 2023 European economic outlook: Spain looks like the best outlook in Eurozone

-| REAL ESTATE ARTICLES2023 European economic outlook
+| REAL ESTATE ARTICLES

 The European economy has not suffered the expected crisis, and it is expected that the Eurozone will avoid a recession in 2023.
 European economic outlook, according to Bank of America Merrill Lynch analysts, the Eurozone will have growth of 0.4% in 2023 (40 basis points more than in the previous forecast) and 0.9% in 2024 (unchanged).
 The mild winter weather, high levels of gas storage, and lower energy prices throughout the region make it likely that a technical recession will be avoided in 2023 in the Eurozone.